Primula denticulata

 Primula denticulata, commonly known as the drumstick primula is like all primulas a real symbol of spring.
 Found throughout alpine wooded areas and on the margins or streams and paths across central Asia, they are one of the earliest perennials to emerge and flower, offering an early promise of warmer months to come and an end to the greys of winter.
 The vibrant fresh green foliage that emerges in early spring is then complemented, later in the season, by strong stems topped by balls of mauve-purple flowers that are much loved by early pollinators.

-These established, garden-ready plants have been grown at our nursery in Cornwall, and are supplied in 2 litre containers.
+These established, garden-ready plants have been grown at our nursery in Cornwall, and are supplied in two-litre containers.
 The foliage will grow in clumps to about 20cm (8 inches) high, with flowers held a few cms above this up to around 30cm (12 inches).
 The plant will spread to ultimately form a clump about 20-30cm (7-12 inches) wide.
 Where happy they will self-seed to form small colonies.

 Growing Advice